New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Santander UK plc.
 Registered Office: 2 Triton Square, Regent’s Place, London, NW1 3AN, United Kingdom.

 Lifetime mortgages are also available if you’re looking at borrowing money from your home but don’t wish to go through the remortgaging process.
-However, the funds received will be based purely on the sale value of your property – so it’s worth considering whether there would still be enough finance left for other long-term requirements, such as care funding or providing an inheritance for family members after repaying the loan in full.
+However, the funds received will be based purely on the sale value of your property.

 Ultimately, taking out any form of additional finance should not be taken lightly, as this decision could have significant short- and long-term consequences.
 Consider all options carefully before deciding what strategy works best for you, and read any agreement thoroughly.
-Hence, you fully understand all the related legal implications – plus when and how much money needs to be paid back.

-Finally, suppose remortgaging isn’t right for you.
+suppose remortgaging isn’t right for you.
 In that case, there may be alternative ways of raising capital, such as downsizing your current home or investing in a new property venture—whichever option best suits your financial requirements!

 Registered Number 2294747.
 Registered in England and Wales. www.santander.co.uk.

-Retirement Interest Only Mortgage Rates
+Retirement Interest-Only Mortgage Rates

 Retirement can be an exciting milestone but also a time of financial worry if you’re unprepared.
 Fortunately, mortgage products from providers such as Santander aim to provide security and flexibility for those in later life.

-If you’re looking for competitive rates on your interest only lifetime mortgages, Santander have some great options available.
-Their Interest Only Lifetime Mortgage Santander product features no early repayment charges; potential capital build-up; additional borrowing capability; flexible repayment periods and more – all designed to help you secure your financial future in the long run.
+If you’re looking for competitive rates on your interest- only lifetime mortgages, Santander have some great options available.
+Their Interest-Only Lifetime Mortgage Santander product features no early repayment charges; potential capital build-up; additional borrowing capability; flexible repayment periods and more – all designed to help you secure your financial future in the long run.

-Whether you’re a first-time buyer or an experienced homeowner, our team of qualified professionals can help guide you through the entire mortgage process and ensure that you get the most out of your Santander Retirement Mortgage product, which offers competitive rates from 2.90% APR up to 4.99%.
+Whether you’re a first-time buyer or an experienced homeowner, our team of qualified professionals can help guide you through the entire mortgage process and ensure that you get the most out of your Santander Retirement Mortgage product, which offers competitive rates from 2.90% APR up to 5.13%.

-Ultimately, whether you decide to downsize or look at other ways of accessing extra money from your existing property – it pays to research before committing yourself financially.
+Ultimately, whether you decide to downsize or look at other ways of accessing extra money from your existing property, it pays to research before committing yourself financially.
 Speak with qualified advisors about all potential financial outcomes before signing any paperwork, as this will help ensure you identify appropriate options without putting yourself under too much strain!

 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority Santander.